chin-rcip/collections-model/docs/tm/current/05-life-events.md

 There are two ways to model such information:

-*   with an `E24 Physical Man-Made Thing` representing the grave;
+*   with an `E24 Physical Human-Made Thing` representing the grave;
 *   through a move of the `E21 Person` to his grave place after his death.

-The main challenge with creating an `E24 Physical Man-Made Thing` to represent the grave is to link this `E24 Physical Man-Made Thing` with the `E21 Person` as there is no simple way to do so.
+The main challenge with creating an `E24 Physical Human-Made Thing` to represent the grave is to link this `E24 Physical Human-Made Thing` with the `E21 Person` as there is no simple way to do so.

 Representing the post-death move of the `E21 Person` to their grave through an `E9 Move` event is easier to model, but it is conceptually problematic as a dead person is no longer an `E21 Person` capable of carrying out activities such as moving.
 The logic of CIDOC CRM dictates the creation of a new `E20 Biological Object` to replace the `E21 Person`, but that considerably and unnecessarily complicates the model.